AdobeDocs/campaign-web.en/help/v8/audience/create-audience.md

 >title="Audiences"
 >abstract="From this screen, you can create and combine audiences into a visual canvas.
 Add various workflow activities such as **Split** or **Exclude** to generate new and refined audiences."

 >[!CONTEXTUALHELP]
 >id="acw_audiences_create_settings"
 >title="Audience settings"
 >abstract="Enter the name of the audience and additional options, then click the **Create Audience** button."

-Campaign Web allows you to create workflows where you can combine existing audiences into a visual canvas.
-By incorporating various workflow activities such as **Split** or **Exclude**, you can generate new and refined audiences.
+Campaign Web allows you to create new audiences into a visual workflow canvas.
+Beyond starting from scratch to create a simple audience, you can also leverage workflow activities to refine your audiences.
+For instance, you can multiple audiences into a single one, enrich audiences with external attributes, or divide a given audience into multiple ones.

-Once you've crafted your workflow, the resulting audiences are automatically stored within Campaign Web alongside your existing ones.
+Once you've crafted your workflow, the resulting audiences are automatically stored within Campaign database alongside your existing ones.
 These audiences can then be targeted in campaigns or standalone deliveries.

+The main steps to create an audience are as follows:

+1. Create an audience workflow.
+1. Configure a Build audience activity to query the database based on your needs.
+1. Add workflow activities to refine your audience (optional).
+1. Configure a Save audience activity.
+1. Run the workflow to save the resulting audience(s) into the database.

+## Create your first audience {#create}

 To create an audience, follow these steps: